Growing Your Business

 It's an unprecedented, government-backed fund available to any business struggling to pay its bills, staff or suppliers.
 An incredible £330 billion has been made available to cover this fund.

 Small businesses can get the first six months of their loan interest free.
-So far, £2.8 billion has been loaned and the approval rate is around 50%.
 For more information, visit the British Businesss Bank's dedicated loan page.

 Sick pay covered